apoapse1/scenicroute.github.io/_Somnium/1_Installation.md

     mod author has hidden the mod so it's unretrievable.
 The only solutions are to have a premium NexusMods account, or for the authors to replace the mod and recompile a new Wabbajack.

+## Manual Workarounds {#Manual}
+If the launcher is not working for you or buggy, you can run installation manually:
+- Install: launcher-dat/Install.bat

 ### Personalizing the Game